Nextiva / Blog / VoIP

 On the calling side, you’re prompted to state your name and why you’re calling.
 You’ll hear hold music and a familiar Siri-like voice that gives the recipient the choice to send a quick reply, which is spoken back to the caller.

 The most immediate change is the importance of stating why you’re calling.
 It now appears as text, not just audio.
-You should clearly articulate your name and company and front-load the purpose of the call.
+You should clearly articulate your name and company and front-load the purpose of the phone call.
 It must be concise, clear, and compelling enough to encourage the recipient to answer.

 Calls from added contacts and previously dialed numbers still connect as they did before.
 Voicemails still reach their intended recipients even if the call is missed or rejected.
 Parallel dialing still works as intended, but the call will ring for about 30 seconds before reaching their voicemail.